oll3/bita/README.md

 In an update system with a A/B partition setup one could use bita to update the B partition while using the A partition as seed.
 This should result in a download only of the chunks that differ between partition A and the source file.

+As default bita compress chunk data using lzma at level 6.
+No compression and zstd compression is also supported.

 ### Similar Tools
 * [casync](https://github.com/systemd/casync)